Prerequisite Proficiency Requirements

 - A grade of B or higher is required for each course used to satisfy these requirements.

-- How can I determine if a grade that I took is equivalent?
+- How can I determine if a class that I took is equivalent?

 - Please refer to our Schedules and Classes webpage for course outlines and summaries to determine equivalency.
 Those equivalent to 100-level courses should be upper-division, and those equivalent to 200-level courses should be graduate-level.